FIIT-TEAM8/team_documentation/docs/modules/scrapper.md

 curl -u username:password localhost:6800/schedule.json -d spider=news_spider -d project=default -d search_from=2021-11-14 -d search_to=2021-11-28 -d locale=en-gb -d crimes_file=list_of_crimes.txt
 ```
 Username and password for scraper is stored in our keepass password vault as **Scraper login**

+ScrapyD can also limit the number of concurent spiders, which at this moment is configured to 5.
+This means that at any moment, maximum number of 5 spiders can run concurrenly.
+Other spiders will be waiting in **pending** state and are executed when there is a free spot.

 ## Deployment
 After any commit / merge to the main branch, a github action is ran that builds the docker image, pushes it to dockerhub and updates the running container on our production server.

 ## Automatic scheduling
 Scraper is currently configured to run every day at 05:00 to scrape articles from the previous day.
 It is achieved by utilizing **cron** that runs a python script.
+It is communicating to scrapyd server and runs a job for every region we support.
 This scheduler is it's own very small module and is deployed as a standalone docker container our our service infrastructure machine.
 The source code can be found [here](https://github.com/FIIT-TEAM8/scraping_scheduler)

 ## Testing: